AcalaNetwork/waffle-tutorials/hello-world/README.md

 ```

 As you can see, we will be using TypeScript to write the tests, so we need to add it to the project.
-We need to add two dependencies in order to support it, `typescript-node` and `typescript`.
+We need to add two dependencies in order to support it, `ts-node` and `typescript`.
 Add them as
 development dependencies with:

 ```bash